Mounting hole acc. to IEC 60947-5-1

-A round or square cut-out in the front plate used for installing RAFI components.
-Mounting holes may be standardised, e.g. according to EN 60 947-5-1.
+A round or square cut-out in the front panel for installing RAFI components.
+Mounting holes may be standardized, e.g. according to EN 60 947-5-1.

-The space required for RAFI components behind the front plate.
-The mounting depth always includes the front plate thickness, which may vary.
+The space required for RAFI components behind the front panel.
+The mounting depth always includes the front panel thickness, which may vary.

-The current flowing immediately after initial power-on and which may be a multiple of the rated current flowing later.
+The current that flows immediately after initial power-on.
+This may be many times the rated current that flows subsequently.

-Markings are made according to low-voltage directive 72/33/EWG and the directive;CE marking 93/68/EWG ; in the delivery documents, on the package or on the product.
+Markings are made according to low-voltage directive 72/33/EWG and the directive;CE marking 93/68/EWG ; in the delivery documents, on the packaging, or on the product.